 At the same time, the National Research Foundation funded the Centre to team up with other universities and partners in the further development of green skills analysis and planning as an academic field of practice as well as a capacity building practice.

-The funding partners are the Green Fund through the Development Bank of Southern Africa and the National Research Foundation (NRF).
-The programme seeks to partner with current and aspirant green skills researchers, employers, funders, universities and TVET colleges, Departments, SETAs and other skills planning and development agencies, across all sectors of the economy and society.
+The funding partners were the Green Fund through the Development Bank of Southern Africa and the National Research Foundation (NRF).
+The programme still seeks to partner with current and aspirant green skills researchers, employers, funders, universities and TVET colleges, government departments, SETAs and other skills planning and development agencies, across all sectors of the economy and society.